Baranya County 3rd constituency

 The 3rd constituency of Baranya County (Baranya megyei 03. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Baranya 03.
 OEVK.

-Since 2014, it has been represented by János Hargitai of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Áron Rózsahegyi of the Tisza Party.

 Geography

 The 3rd constituency is located in eastern part of Baranya County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by János Hargitai of the KDNP from 2014, and he was re-elected in 2018 and 2022.
+In the 2026 election, Áron Rózsahegyi of the Tisza Party was elected representative.